 Do you want to learn Spanish but not sure where to start?
 Or looking for a way to practice your existing Spanish language skills?

-We recently talked with Callie about the sessions and what you can expect when you attend the Spanish Conversation group.
+We talked with Callie about the Spanish group and what to expect when you attend.

 JCPL: How long have you been teaching Spanish at the Library?